Priyanvi9/Cloud_Assignment_Priyanvi/README.md

       * Access your application (Part 1).
       * Upload an image.
-      * Check your `swachh-sahayak-processed-images-[yourname]` bucket to see if the processed image appears.
+      * Check your `swachh-sahayak-processed-images-[priyanvi]` bucket to see if the processed image appears.
       * Check CloudWatch logs for your Lambda function for any errors during processing.

 -----